sadudoy/sadudoy/README.md

 ## Currently Learning

-- Software development fundamentals
+- Web Development
-- Data structures & algorithms
+- Data Structures & Algorithms II
-- Object-oriented programming
+- Database Management System
-- Digital Logic Design
+- Theory of Computation

 ---

 <p align="center">
   Focused on learning, building, and improving one step at a time.